BretFisher/awesome-swarm/README.md

 ### Articles and Sample Code

 - [Docker Swarm Rocks](https://dockerswarm.rocks/) - Collection of tutorials and code samples.
+Respository behind the site [tiangolo/dockerswarm.rocks](https://github.com/tiangolo/dockerswarm.rocks).
 - [Vault + Swarm](https://blog.sunekeller.dk/2019/04/vault-swarm-plugin-poc/) - Vault + Swarm Docker secrets plugin (proof of concept).
 - [dogvs.cat Sample Swarm Stacks](https://github.com/BretFisher/dogvscat) - Sample Docker Swarm cluster stack of tools including Traefik.
 - [Swarm vs. Compose for Production](https://github.com/BretFisher/ama/discussions/146) - Only one host for production environment.
 What to use: docker-compose or single node swarm?
 - [Cheat Sheet on Docker and Swarm 2022](https://cheatography.com/boulard/cheat-sheets/docker-and-swarm-2022/)
+- [Podlike](https://github.com/rycus86/podlike) - Viktor Adam's idea on how you could link multiple containers together to emulate a Kubernetes pod.

+## RIP ☠️

+Honorable mentions of tools and information that is no longer maintained or supported.
+It may still work, but it's not being updated.

+- [RexRay](https://github.com/rexray/rexray) - A container storage orchestration engine.
+- [Swarmprom](https://github.com/stefanprodan/swarmprom) - A great Prometheus/Grafana stack for Swarm by @stefanprodan.

-## Contributing
+## Contributing 🙋‍♀️

-TODO
+This list thrives on contributions from the community, and being *up to date*.
+The Maintainers can't do it alone.
+We need Swarm fans to help us find the best Swarm resources.

+Want to contribute?
+Please read the [contribution guidelines](CONTRIBUTING.md) (Coming soon #2), ask questions in this repositories [GitHub Discussions](https://github.com/BretFisher/awesome-swarm/discussions), or our [Discord Server #swarm channel](https://discord.gg/4jPPynEb2e).

-## Maintainers
+## Maintainers 🦸‍♀️🧑‍🚒🧑‍🎤

-TODO
+Lead by Bret Fisher, I'm looking for more maintainers.
+LMK in Discussions, Twitter, or Discord (above) if you'd like to get involved in making a better community for Swarm.